Hackgit-hash/Task-2-Phishing-Email-Analysis/README.md

 Steps I followed

-Checked the email header and sender details.
+1)Checked the email header and sender details.

-Verified attachments (none) and looked for suspicious links.
+2)Verified attachments (none) and looked for suspicious links.

-Took screenshots of the email for evidence.
+3)Took screenshots of the email for evidence.

-Checked the sender domain and IP against blacklist and reputation databases.
+4)Checked the sender domain and IP against blacklist and reputation databases.

 Tools used
 •	MxToolbox – checked email server, DNS, and blacklist.